IT Focus Area: Security

 Three States of Data

 In order for data to be secure, it must be protected throughout its lifecycle.
-It is therefore important to consider the state of the data you are trying to protect: data in motion (data being transmitted over a network), data at rest (in your data storage area or on desktops, laptops, mobile phones or tablets), or data in use (in the process of being generated, updated, erased, or viewed).
+It is therefore important to consider the state of the data you are trying to protect: data in motion (data being transmitted over a network), data at rest (in your data storage area or on desktops, laptops, mobile phones, tablets and Iot devices), or data in use (in the process of being generated, updated, erased, or viewed).
 Each presents unique challenges.
 And each may have different tools and methodologies that can be used to secure it.

 Encryption types for data-at-rest include the following: